MaxLap/activerecord_where_assoc/README.md

 ## Supported Rails versions

-Rails 5.1, 5.0, 4.2 and 4.1 are supported for every Ruby versions they support.
-Just install the gem as usual.
+Rails 5.1, 5.0, 4.2 and 4.1 are supported with Ruby 2.1 and above.

 ## More examples

+High level explanation of various ways of using the methods.
+See next section for some tips.

 ```ruby
 # Find my_post's comments that were not made by an admin